project-gemmi/gemmi/docs/hkl.rst

 Reflection files store Miller indices (*hkl*) with various associated numbers.
-Initially, the numbers represent observations derived from diffraction images (estimated intensities and their errors).
+Initially, the numbers represent observations derived from diffraction images (reflection intensities and error estimates).
-Then other quantities derived from these are added, as well as quantities derived from a macromolecular model or from both the model and experimental data.
+Then other quantities derived from these are added, as well as quantities derived from a macromolecular model that is built to explain the experimental data.

 Even electron density maps, which are used in the real space, are nowadays stored mostly as map coefficients in reflection files.
 Molecular viewers can Fourier-transform them on the fly and show in the real space.
-Therefore, switching between real and reciprocal space is also included in Gemmi, as well as calculation of structure factors from the model.
+Therefore, switching between the real and reciprocal space is also included in Gemmi, as well as calculation of structure factors from the model.